2012 French Open – Wheelchair men's singles

 Stéphane Houdet defeated Shingo Kunieda in the final, 6–2, 2–6, 7–6(8–6) to win the men's singles wheelchair tennis title at the 2012 French Open.
 It was his first French Open singles title.
+This was Kunieda’s first major final loss, having won his first 13 grand slam finals.

 Maikel Scheffers was the defending champion, but was defeated by Kunieda in the quarterfinals.